 To summarize, our role is to cultivate the world God has given us.

 6. You Have a Family (Even If You’re Single)

-Although God has created something beautiful in marriage (Gen. 2:24, Eph.
+Without a doubt, God created something beautiful in marriage (Gen. 2:24, Eph.
 5:22-33) and bringing children into the world (Ps.
-127:3) but, secularism views marriages as exercises of convenience and children as disposable.
+127:3).

-7. You Will Have to Confront
+7. You Will Face Critics

-God commands us to:
+Because God commands us to: